elenischmitt/technical-resume/_includes/content.md

 <h2>Education</h2>
 <div class="content">
   <details>
-    <summary>B.S.B.A. in Computer Information Systems and International Business, University of Tulsa</summary><br>
+    <summary>B.S.B.A. in Computer Information Systems and International Business, University of Tulsa, May 2020</summary><br>
-    <p class="par">Insert blurb about business majors.</p>
+    <p class="par">I majored in both Computer Information Systems and International Business while completing my business degree.
+I was drawn to Computer Information Systems because I love numbers and data, and am very interested in how we can utilize data analysis to make rational decisions.
+Completing the Computer Information Systems program at TU also gave me a solid logical foundation that I have been able to apply to various coding languages and relational systems, in addition to providing me with some of the specific technical skills outlined in this resume.
+I added International Business to my studies to reflect some of my passions.
+I have always loved traveling and learning new languages, and I hope that one day I'll be able to combine my technical knowledge with my interest in other cultures. </p>
   </details>
   <details>
-    <summary>B.A. in German, University of Tulsa</summary><br>
+    <summary>B.A. in German, University of Tulsa, May 2020</summary><br>
-    <p class="par">Insert blurb about German major.</p>
+    <p class="par">I started learning German when I was 12, simply because my older sister had taken the same classes in school and it seemed like a good idea.
+Little did I know that I would continue taking German classes for the next 10 years, and end up with a degree in it.
+While majoring in German helped me to become fluent in the language and gain appreciation for another culture, it also challenged me to think in different ways than I was used to with my business classes.
+Throughout my courses at TU I got to read literature from Uwe Timm to Franz Kafka to the Brothers Grimm, and learned a lot about analysis and creative thinking that I've since been able to apply to other areas of study.</p>
   </details>
   <details>
-    <summary>Study Abroad</summary><br>
+    <summary>Study Abroad, 2017-2019</summary><br>
     <ul>
       <li><b>University of Siegen, Germany</b>
-        <p class="par">During my sophomore year of college I studied abroad at the University of Siegen in western Germany.
-I was enrolled with regular German students in classes like "The Political Sociology of Mexico" and "Asylum and Refugee Protection in Europe," and received 12 hours of German Language & Culture credits during my semester.</p>
+        <p class="par">In the spring of 2018 I studied abroad at the University of Siegen in western Germany.
+I was enrolled with regular German students in a variety of German classes such as "The Political Sociology of Mexico", "Democracy and Discrimination," and "Asylum and Refugee Protection in Europe."
+While these topics may not have been relevant to my business degree, I received 12 hours of German Language & Culture credits during my semester and was able to solidify by abilities as a fluent speaker while learning about topics and people I would not have otherwise been exposed to.</p>
       </li><br>
       <li><b>Cape Town, South Africa</b>
-        <p class="par">As a member of the <a href="https://global.utulsa.edu/global-scholars-program/">Global Scholars Program</a> at TU, I took a course titled Sustainability and Urban Development that started in Tulsa ended with a couple of weeks in Cape Town, where we got to learn more about the development of the city and the surrounding area.</p>
+        <p class="par">As a member of the Global Scholars Program at TU, I took a course titled Sustainability and Urban Development that started in Tulsa and ended with a couple of weeks in Cape Town during the summer of 2017.
+During this trip, we were able to learn more about the development of the city and the surrounding area through a mixture of lecutres as well as in-person tours, such as a tour of Cape Town's public transit given to us by a city planner.
+The course emphasized how development can be sustainable, not just in terms of the environment, but also economically and socially for a given community.</p>
       </li><br>
       <li><b>Rio de Janeiro, Brazil</b>
         <p class="par">As part of a class titled Doing Business in Emerging Economies, I went on a faculty-led trip to Rio de Janeiro.
 There we toured companies ranging from multinational oil corporations to tech startups to local craft-based businesses, while learning about the motivation, risks, and customs behind performing business in emerging economies.</p>